farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 To keep the flow of the game balanced, the GM will have a veto on what situation is good enough for your talent.
 Don't hesitate to experiment with this and fine-tune later if necessary.

-The fact that writing up situational talents takes a bit of work is the reason why you don't get any talent when you create a fresh character.
+The fact that writing up situational talents takes a bit of work is the reason why you don't get any talent dot by default at character creation.

-We want character creation to be streamlined, so take the time to understand and discover who they are first.
-Later in the campaign, when a milestone occurs, you can then think of new ways to make them truly unique using talents.
+We want character creation to be as streamlined as possible.
+Take the time to understand and discover who your character is first.

+Later in the campaign, when a milestone occurs, then you can think of new ways to make them truly unique using `talents`.

-_Yann's character is a monster hunter.
+>_Yann's character is a monster hunter.
 Consequently, he's pretty good at **Studying** and **Muscle** in general.
 Yann also just got a new **talent dot** and would like to excel at tracking monsters specifically.
 Because monsters aren't encountered that frequently in the game, he asks the GM if his talent could be "**+1 Position when I'm Shooting monsters**".
 The GM agrees.
 Now, Yann's character should be feared by most creatures roaming the lands._
+>

-_In another session, the GM realizes that Yann's talent is perhaps too generic, and could be tuned a little.
+>_In another session, the GM realizes that Yann's talent is perhaps too generic, and could be tuned a little.
 He then asks if it could be rewritten as something like "**+1 Position when I'm Shooting monsters in the forest**" or something along those lines.
 Yann agree saying "My character lived in the forest all their life, and would probably be intimidated by big cities.
 I like it; let's go with this for now!"_

 # Projects and Complications | Mechanics